ahuei123456/llocg-backend-api/README.md

 # LLOCG Backend API

-This is a backend API for a Love Live! card game (LLOCG) database, built with Rust, Axum, and SQLx.
+This is a backend API for a Love Live!
+Official Card Game (LLOCG) database, built with Rust, Axum, and SQLx.

 ## Prerequisites